 We are your hosts, Bill Powell and Pip James

-Today Bawley Bush Retreat is managed by us, its operators since inception, but we are ably assisted by an excellent team of long term staff and family.
+Today Bawley Bush Retreat is managed by us, its builders and operators, but we are ably assisted by an excellent team of long term staff.
 Presentation of a high quality eco-retreat that our guests will enjoy while complying with numerous regulations and our 4-star quality target is a task well beyond the capacity of just the two of us.
 Here is our story.

 From sea-change in 1992 to today

 Our sea-change from executive (Bill) and journalism (Pip) lives in Sydney started as a gleam in our eyes in 1991.
 Our aim was to find land on which we could build an eco-retreat consisting of seminar/celebration and holiday accommodation facilities.
-In 1992 after an east coast search we purchased a vacant lakeside, but virtually inaccessible, 100 acres of forest at Bawley Point.
+In 1992 after an east coast search we purchased a vacant lakeside, but virtually inaccessible, 100 acres of virgin forest at Bawley Point.
 We relocated to it and started a new life from scratch, living in an isolated caravan with no services or facilities.

 We somewhat innocently decided we would act on an existing approval to subdivide, use the lakeside lot so created to build our dream on and sell the other lots to finance it.
 With architectural assistance, we prepared a tourism development application.
-After we obtained the Tourist Facility consent in 1994 we spent 1995 undertaking the 4-lot subdivision infrastructure works: land clearing, access roads, a bridge, 11000-volt electricity and telephone services.
-We then finally started work on the retreat itself, just a shed in 1996.
-The shed later evolved into the Lake Willinga Bush Cafe which we operated at weekends and holidays from late 1997 to late 2000 while we resolved a long and sickening series of bureaucratically-inspired development difficulties with the land we had subdivided and needed to sell to finance the retreat and retreat approvals as well.
+After we obtained the Tourist Facility consent in 1994 we spent 1995 undertaking the 4-lot subdivision infrastructure works: land clearing, access roads and building a bridge,11000-volt electricity supply and telephone services.
+We also started work on the retreat itself, just a shed in 1996.
+The shed later evolved into our residence and the Lake Willinga Bush Cafe.
+We operated the Cafe at weekends and holidays from late 1997 to late 2000 while we resolved a long and sickening series of bureaucratically-inspired development difficulties with the land we had subdivided and needed to sell to finance the retreat and retreat approvals as well.

 What we have now